2nd Infantry Division (United States): War in Afghanistan

 On 17 February 2009, President Barack Obama ordered 4,000 soldiers from the 5th Stryker Brigade Combat Team to Afghanistan, along with 8,000 Marines.
 Soldiers are being sent there because of the worsening situation in the Afghan War.
 These soldiers were deployed in the southeast, on the Afghanistan-Pakistan border.
 During deployment, 35 soldiers were killed in combat, two others were killed in accidents, and 239 were wounded.
 In July 2010, the 5th Stryker Brigade Combat Team was inactivated and reflagged as the 2nd Stryker Brigade Combat Team.
 The brigade's Special Troops Battalion was also inactivated and reflagged and the rest of the subordinate units were reassigned to the reactivated 2nd SBCT.

 3rd SBCT deployed in December 2011 and served in Afghanistan for one-year.
-16 soldiers from the brigade lost their lives during the deployment.
+16 soldiers from the brigade died during the deployment.
 They were joined by their sister Stryker brigade, the 2nd SBCT, in the spring.
 2nd Brigade returned around December 2012 and January 2013 having lost eight soldiers during deployment.
 The 4th Stryker BCT also deployed to its first deployment to the country in fall 2012 and returned in summer 2013 having lost four soldiers.